rowanterra/rowanterra.github.io/_pages/about.md

 I have a decade of research experience spanning biological, chemical, ecological, and computational sciences.
 These opportunities have helped me flesh out my preference for multi-disciplinary approaches to scientific questions.
 More information can be found in my CV.

-*I anticipate searching for post-doctoral or industry positions with early-to-mid 2027 start dates.* I am open to work in academic, government, or industry settings, with a preference for multi-disciplinary laboratories that mesh bench and computational work.
+*I anticipate searching for post-doctoral or industry positions with early 2027 start dates.* I am open to work in academic, government, or industry settings, with a preference for multi-disciplinary laboratories that mesh bench and computational work.
 Ultimately, I would like to work towards becoming a principal investigator in any of these environments.

 <div class="row">
   <div class="col-12 col-md-12 col-lg-12">